ATS Resume Optimization: Expert Tips, Templates & Free Tools

 Applicant tracking systems help companies oversee the recruitment process and streamline the selection of candidates.
 According to the statistics, 98% of Fortune 500 companies rely on ATS to filter the most qualified candidates and save the hiring manager's time.

 Writing a resume that opens correctly with ATS systems is the major stumbling point for job-seekers.
 If your resume has the wrong file type, formatting, or typos, it can be tossed before the hiring manager actually reads it.
-To help you avoid such an unpleasant situation, we have prepared a short guide to help you optimize your resume for ATS and boost your chance to get shortlisted!
+To help you avoid such an unpleasant situation, we have prepared a short guide to help you optimize your resume and boost your chance to get shortlisted!

 Job-seekers dread ATS software for a reason: according to the survey, ATS rejects 75% of all submitted resumes.
-If you are unaware of how this software functions, you can keep getting rejected even if you’re perfectly qualified!
+If you are unaware of how this software functions, you can keep getting rejected even if you're perfectly qualified!
+Let's learn the key rules of resume format.

 After you submit a resume, this software scans it for specific keywords, dates, competencies, and more.
 The program eliminates all formatting and focuses on content only.
 If the resume information matches the job requirements, the resume is passed to a hiring manager.
 Otherwise, it gets tossed.